-Having changed the child's permanency plan to guardianship, the Court, under ORS 419B.365, may, upon petition by a party and after a hearing, order a permanent guardianship on behalf of a child in a dependency case when the child cannot safely return home within a reasonable time and the Court has determined that adoption is not an appropriate permanency plan.
-Once ordered, the parent(s) may not petition the Court to vacate a permanent guardianship order.
+Having changed the child's permanency plan to guardianship, the court, under ORS 419B.365, may, upon petition by a party and after a hearing, order a permanent guardianship when the child cannot safely return home within a reasonable time and the court has determined that adoption is not an appropriate permanency plan.
+Once ordered, the parent(s) may not petition the court to vacate a permanent guardianship order.